 ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately.
-Normal braking is still functional unless the h braking is still functional unless the brake warning light also is illuminated.
+Normal braking is still functional unless the brake warning light also is illuminated.

 Air bag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately.
-A chime will also sound when a malfunction in the supplemental restraint system has been detected.
+A chine will also sound when a malfunction in the supplemental restraint system has been detected.